 Interleaved: Interleaving is supported by the RTSP Interleaving (rtspint) Package.

-Ttl: Multicast TTL is supported by SDP c= line.
+Ttl: Multicast TTL is supported by the SDP c= line.

 RTP parameters:

 The synchronisation source may be specified through the use of Synchronisation Source Property in clause 16.1.1.
 RTCP-mux may be specified via an SDP attribute in the H.248 Local and Remote descriptors.